python/cpython/Doc/library/stdtypes.rst

 .. method:: file.write(str)

    Write a string to the file.
-There is no return value.
 Due to buffering, the string may not actually show up in the file until the :meth:`flush` or :meth:`close` method is called.

+   The meaning of the return value is not defined for every file-like object.
+   Some (mostly low-level) file-like objects may return the number of bytes actually written, others return ``None``.

 .. method:: file.writelines(sequence)